- >Best Cryptocurrency Wallets 2021: Comprehensive Wallet Reviews

 The level of friendliness offered to cryptocurrency beginners by these two devices is mostly the same.
 This is due to the fact that the same company is behind both products, and the same software is used to control both of these devices.
 It’s possible that the particular wallet software chosen by the user will be more important than the hardware devices when it comes to newcomers.

-That said, the fact that the Ledger Nano X supports bluetooth connectivity means that it gets a slight edge in terms of the experience for a beginner.
+That said, one of the main differences between Ledger Nano S and X is that the Nano X offers Bluetooth connectivity.
 This added functionality is especially useful for connecting the device to smartphones, as the user no longer has to carry around an extra cord with them everywhere to connect the smartphone to the hardware wallet.

 Eventually, Ledger may want to release a device with a touchscreen to further improve the user experience, especially when it comes to entering PIN codes and passphrases.